Princess Peters: Acting career

 Peters started acting in her church drama group at the age of 8 and acted in her first movie in 2004.
 Peters has featured in movies like; Girls are Not Smiling, About Tomorrow, Home in Exile.
 She has also produced movies like Destiny Gate; Singles Clinik; Edehi.

 Philanthropy

-Peters is the founder of Lifted Hands Initiative and Princess Peters Foundation where she carries out her humanitarian work to empower the needy in the society, launching a program "widows rejoice" in 2016 to provide startup business funds to support widows in Benin, Edo State, Nigeria.
+Peters is the founder of Lifted Hands Initiative and Princess Peters Foundation where she carries out her humanitarian work to empower the needy in the society.
+She launched a program "widows rejoice" in 2016 to provide startup business funds to support widows in Benin, Edo State, Nigeria.